Local limit theorem for directed polymers beyond the $L^2$-phase: Introduction

-Finally, we introduce a set of admissible distributions for two endpoints that appear in the local limit theorem, which are separated by a distance $O(n)$ in space and we allows fluctuations of order $O(n^{1/2})$ around the two endpoints.
+Finally, we introduce a set of admissible distributions for two endpoints that appear in Theorem~\ref{thm:local}, which are separated by a distance $O(n)$ in space and we allow fluctuations of order $O(n^{1/2})$ around the two endpoints.
 Let